-- A professor insists that a student have sex with him/her in exchange for a good grade.
-This is harassment regardless of whether the student accedes to the request. - A student repeatedly sends sexually oriented jokes around on an email list s/he created, even when asked to stop, causing one recipient to avoid the sender on campus and in the residence hall in which they both live. - Explicit sexual pictures are displayed in an employee's office or on the exterior of a residence hall door - Two supervisors frequently 'rate' several employees' bodies and sex appeal, commenting suggestively about their clothing and appearance. - A professor engages students in her/his class in discussions about their past sexual experiences, yet the conversation is not in any way germane to the subject matter of the class.
+s/he created, even when asked to stop, causing one recipient to avoid the sender on campus \Box

+- Explicit sexual pictures are displayed in an employee's office, - Two supervisors frequently 'rate' several employees' bodies and sex appeal, commenting suggestively about their clothing and appearance. - A professor engages students in her/his class in discussions about their past sexual experiences, yet the conversation is not in any way germane to the subject matter of the class.
 She/He probes for explicit details, and demands that students answer her/him, though they are clearly uncomfortable and hesitant. - An ex-girlfriend widely spreads false stories about her sex life with her former boyfriend to the clear discomfort of the boyfriend, turning him into a social pariah on campus - Student A grabs Student B by the hair then grabs the Student B's breast and then places their mouth on it.
 While this is sexual harassment, it is also sexual violence.